Herr-Hauptmann/.net-blog-api/readme.md

-# Rubicon blog API
+# Blog API
-A simple API made as a task for Rubicon made with .NET 6
+A simple API made with .NET 6

 ## Prerequisites
 Programs you will need in order to run this solution include: